ut-parla/Parla.py/Parla.md

 ## Types

-Types for Parla.
-Each is also a valid Python type, but other Python types are not valid types in Parla.
+Each Parla type is also a valid Python type, but other Python types are not valid types in Parla.
-There are two kinds of types: Value types which may be pass-by-value or -by-reference (compiler discretion) and references types which use pass-by-reference.
-The primitive value types are immutable so their pass-by- semantics are immaterial.
-Structures however are mutable, so careless use of mutable structures can result in undefined behavior.
-See the structures subsection below for more details.
+All types are pass-by-value.
+However Gergo provides a `Ref` type constructor which is a value type that forwards to referenced value, providing explicitly reference semantics.
+Traditional pass-by-reference arrays have type `Ref(Array(...))`.

 Up-casts (to supertypes) are automatic.
 Down-casts (to subtypes) are not supported.
 Supporting downcasts would either require runtime type information and create the potential for runtime type errors, or would create complete memory unsafety.

-### Value Types

 ```python
 int(s)